eclipse-wakaama/wakaama/README.md

  * git submodule init
  * git submodule update

-You need to install libtool and autoreconf to build with tinydtls.
+You need to install autoconf and automake to build with tinydtls.

 Build with tinydtls:
  * Create a build directory and change to that.